xenonminer/elbat/README.md

 # elbat
-Framework of tools made in python for pentesting tasks
+Framework of tools for pentesting tasks